vgoyary/Web-Scraping/BigC_Scraper/README.md

             "date_scraped": "2025-03-11T17:33:52.420483"
         }
     ]
+---
 ## Final Notes

 - This scraper effectively gathers product data while handling missing fields using Selenium.
 - Future improvements could include better CAPTCHA handling and image-based promotional analysis.

+## Contributing
+If you want to contribute to this project, please feel free to fork the repository and create a pull request with your changes.

+## Contact
+If you have any questions or queries please contact me at **<a href="vileenagoyary02@gmail.com" style="color: blue;">vileenagoyary02@gmail.com</a>**.